• Skip to main content

 • Now, add the thawed green peas along with salt to taste and saute until the peas are cooked.
 Taste and adjust the salt and spices as per your taste.

-¼ cup frozen or boiled green peas, Salt to taste
+¼ cup frozen or boiled green peas

 • Switch off and stir in the reserved chopped onions and fresh coriander leaves.
 Transfer the meat filling into a bowl and keep it aside to cool before you can use it.